intel/ai-reference-models/benchmarks/image_recognition/tensorflow/mobilenet_v1/README.md

     ```

     Note that the `--verbose` or `--output-dir` flag can be added to any of the above commands
-    to get additional debug output or change the default output location..
+    to get additional debug output or change the default output location.

 4. The log file is saved to the `models/benchmarks/common/tensorflow/logs` directory,
     or the directory specified by the `--output-dir` arg.
 Below are examples of